moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-frameworks/decisions/003_custom_controls.md

 `expression` both have values but the value of `requirement_type` column is 'internal', we would ignore the value stored in the `external_url` column and will consider this row as an internal requirement.

-We would create a new table `project_compliance_status` to store the results of the requirements.
+We would create a new table `project_compliance_configuration_status` to store the results of the requirements.
 Unlike the current implementation we would only store results for the projects that have compliance requirements configured.

 We would trigger and re-evaluate the results of all the requirements for a project if there is an update: